-On some versions of Linux, the PLDE.install (or PLDE.upgrade) script may abort, claiming insufficient space in the target directory.
-If the target directory does, in fact, have adequate space, the user may add the --ignore-size option to PLDE.install (or PLDE.upgrade) in order to proceed with the installation.
+On some versions of Linux, the PLDE.install script may abort, claiming insufficient space in the target directory.
+If the target directory does, in fact, have adequate space, the user may add the --ignoresize option to PLDE.install in order to proceed with the installation.

-Due to a bug in the previous version of the PLDE, messages similar to the following may be generated during the execution of the PLDE.upgrade script.
+Due to a bug in an earlier version of the PLDE, messages similar to the following may be generated during the execution of the PLDE.install script.
 These messages are harmless and may be ignored.

-''' rmdir: /usr/opt/plde-pmax-crossdev-4.3/nh/usr/X11R6: Not a directory rmdir: /usr/opt/plde-pmax-crossdev-4.3/nh/usr/X11R5: Not a directory rmdir: /usr/opt/plde-pmax-crossdev-4.3/moto/usr/X11R6: Not a directory rmdir: /usr/opt/plde-pmax-crossdev-4.3/moto/usr/X11R5: Not a directory rmdir: /usr/opt/plde-pmax-crossdev-5.0/synergy/usr/X11R6: Not a directory rmdir: /usr/opt/plde-pmax-crossdev-5.0/synergy/usr/X11R5: Not a directory '''
+''' rmdir: /usr/opt/plde-pmax-crossdev-4.3/nh/usr/X11R6: Not a directory rmdir: /usr/opt/plde-pmax-crossdev-4.3/nh/usr/X11R5: Not a directory rmdir: /usr/opt/plde-pmax-crossdev-4.3/moto/usr/X11R6: Not a directory rmdir: /usr/opt/plde-pmax-crossdev-4.3/moto/usr/X11R5: Not a directory '''

-Due to a known bug in the standard Red Hat Linux product installation mechanism, rpm (see rpm(8)), messages similar to the following may also be generated during the execution of the PLDE.upgrade script.
-These messages are also harmless and may be ignored:
+Due to a bug in the standard Red Hat Linux product installation mechanism, rpm (see rpm(8)), the final percentage shown in the installation statistics may indicate a total of only ~75% when in reality all packages have been installed.
+The final lines in the output of PLDE.install script may look similar to the following: